dbos-inc/dbos-demo-apps/typescript/e-commerce/README.md

 The following section is only a brief overview of the debugger extension.
 For a tutorial, see [Time Travel Debugging](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging).

 Provenance data is automatically captured by DBOS Cloud during workflow execution.
 Time travel currently only works for applications deployed to DBOS Cloud.
-* The debugger can be launched by clicking on the "Time Travel Debug" icon (which will be above the `@Workflow` and `@Transaction` decorators placed on DBOS methods).
+* The debugger can be launched by clicking on the "Time Travel Debug" icon (which will be above the `@DBOS.workflow` and `@DBOS.transaction` decorators placed on DBOS methods).
 This will pull down workflow IDs from the cloud.
 * The debugger can also be launched by clicking on workflow IDs in the cloud dashboard.

 > Tips: